obsidianmd/obsidian-help/en/Advanced topics/Mobile app beta.md

 ### Android

-There are apps on the Play Store that lets you sync a folder on your phone with other devices, for example [Dropsync](https://play.google.com/store/apps/details?id=com.ttxapps.dropsync&hl=en&gl=US).
+There are apps on the Play Store that let you sync a folder on your phone with other devices, for example [Dropsync](https://play.google.com/store/apps/details?id=com.ttxapps.dropsync&hl=en&gl=US).

 However, we haven't tested these solutions.
 If you have success or experience with any of them, please let us know so we can supply the information on this page.